Utah Tech University Scholarships 2025–2026 | Automatic, Competitive & Honors Aid

 Utah Tech awards admission-based scholarships automatically when you’re admitted by the priority date.
 Awards are tied to your Index Score (unweighted GPA × 10 + highest ACT composite) or unweighted GPA alone.
 Top nonresident and resident tiers use the index; mid tiers are GPA-only.

 Scholarship Award Amount Eligibility (plain English) Separate App?
 Renewable?
 Who Actually Wins?
+Deadline

-Chancellors (Resident) $3,400/year (in-state base tuition portion) Index 64–67.9; admitted by Mar 1.
-No Yes — ≥12 credits/term & 24/year; min GPA 3.2.
-Competitive GPAs with solid ACT; typical ~3.6–3.8 with ACT mid-20s to high-20s.
+Chancellors (Resident) $3,400/year (base tuition portion) Index 64–67.9; admitted by Mar 1 No Yes — 12 credits/term, 3.2 GPA Competitive GPA/ACT combos Mar 1

-Trustees (Resident) $2,400/year GPA 3.7–4.0; admitted by Mar 1.
-No Yes — ≥12 credits/term & 24/year; min GPA 3.0.
-Strong academic record without needing test scores (GPA-only tier).
+Trustees (Resident) $2,400/year GPA 3.7–4.0; admitted by Mar 1 No Yes — 12 credits/term, 3.0 GPA Strong GPAs (no ACT/SAT required) Mar 1

-Deans (Resident) $1,500/year GPA 3.4–3.69; admitted by Mar 1.
-No Yes — ≥12 credits/term & 24/year; min GPA 3.0.
-Solid B+/A- students (no test score required).
+Deans (Resident) $1,500/year GPA 3.4–3.69; admitted by Mar 1 No Yes — 12 credits/term, 3.0 GPA Solid B+/A- students (no test scores needed) Mar 1

-Merit (Resident) $1,000/year GPA 3.0–3.39; deadline typically Mar 1 (extended to May 1 for 25–26 per UT page).
-No Yes — ≥12 credits/term & 24/year; min GPA 3.0.
-B students meeting the GPA band.
+Merit (Resident) $1,000/year GPA 3.0–3.39; admitted by May 1 for 25–26 No Yes — 12 credits/term, 3.0 GPA B students meeting the GPA minimum May 1 (extended for 25–26)

-Founders (Nonresident) 125% of resident tuition (student pays ~125% resident base tuition) GPA 3.25–4.0; admitted by Mar 1.
-No Yes — ≥12 credits/term & 24/year; min GPA 3.0.
-Good academic record (GPA-only tier for nonresidents).
+Founders (Nonresident) 125% of resident tuition GPA 3.25–4.0; admitted by Mar 1 No Yes — 12 credits/term, 3.0 GPA Good academic record (GPA-only nonresident tier) Mar 1

-WUE / Red Rocks (Nonresident) ~150% of resident tuition; UT cites ~$8,152.56/yr on 24-25 tuition GPA ≥ 2.5; July 15 deadline; limited awards.
-No for first-time admits (auto-considered); otherwise submit waiver by deadline.
-Yes — typically ≥12 credits/term; min GPA 2.0.
-Students from WUE states or Red Rocks-eligible pathways meeting GPA ≥2.5.
+WUE / Red Rocks (Nonresident) ~150% of resident tuition (~$8,150/yr; 24-25 rates) GPA ≥ 2.5; admitted by July 15; limited awards No for new admits (auto); otherwise short waiver app Yes — 12 credits/term; 2.0 GPA Students from WUE states or Red Rocks-eligible pathways, GPA ≥ 2.5 July 15

-Half Merit (Nonresident) Resident tuition + 1/2 nonresident differential (student still pays portion of NR diff.)
-GPA 2.30–2.49; July 15 deadline.
-Yes — apply (waiver).
-Yes — ≥12 credits/term & 24/year; min GPA 2.0.
-Nonresidents with mid-2 GPA range who apply by July 15.
+Half Merit (Nonresident) Resident tuition + 1/2 nonresident differential GPA 2.30–2.49; July 15 deadline Yes — waiver application Yes — 12 credits/term; 2.0 GPA Mid-2 GPA nonresidents; must apply for waiver July 15

 Do I need a separate application?

-Are test scores required?
+Are test scores required for scholarships?

-Can I stack with WUE or other waivers?
+Can I stack multiple waivers or scholarships?

 🏆 Competitive Scholarships

 Some universities set aside selective awards that go beyond the automatic GPA/test-based scholarships.
 These usually require an extra application, essay, or interview, and they are limited in number.
 At Utah Tech University, there are currently no central, university-level competitive scholarships published for 2025–2026 outside of the automatic merit and waiver programs already listed.
-Honors-specific and departmental opportunities are covered separately in their own sections below.
+Honors and departmental opportunities are covered in their own sections below.

 Scholarship Award Amount Eligibility Separate App?
 Renewable?
 Who Actually Wins?